survivejs/webpack-book/manuscript/developing/03_composing_configuration.md

 };
 ```

-Instead of returning a configuration directly, we return a function that captures `env`.
+Instead of returning a configuration directly, a function capturing `env` is returned.
 This is a special parameter supported by webpack.
 To use it, *package.json* needs tweaking.

 **package.json**